LisCT/node-practice/README.md

     |- profile app/
         |- app.js -> simple way to look at a user's badge treehouse's account and Javascript points.
+    |- weather app/
+        |- app.js -> connects to a weather API and display information based on a zip code or other user input.

 ## How it works